kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## Project goal

 Start with plain notes, then slowly turn the useful pieces into a Django REST Framework base project that can be copied into real work.

+## Wording cleanup

+Use API consistently instead of mixing API, backend, and service language too early.